But I don’t need a bicycle (aka “how not to network”)

 BL: “I sell bicycles”

-Me: (making conversation) “Oh, that’s interesting my friend owns a bicycle – she rides it to work and to yoga every day.
+Me: (being polite and making conversation) “Oh, that’s interesting my friend owns a bicycle – she rides it to work and to yoga every day.
 In fact I think she might have bought it from you.”

-BL: (ignoring my conversation opener) “Are you interested in buying a bicycle?”
+BL: (completely ignoring my conversation opener) “Are you interested in buying a bicycle?”

 Me: “Oh no, I don’t want to buy a bicycle myself”